EmilySterling/hello-world/README.md

-# hello-world
+# Guess the number

-new repository to learn about github
+This repository is an exercise to help me learn how to code better.
-I am learning to code

-coding off of a new branch

-this is my new branch
+I will try to make an application that involves guessing a random number.

+This exercise is inspired by this medium post: https://levelup.gitconnected.com/5-fun-exercises-that-you-could-do-while-learning-how-to-code-bd47f042ce9f